EdoardoBV/CINESCRIPT_BV/README.md

 2. Configure Scenes: Navigate to Scene Settings to define the location, time of day, and script notes.
 3. Create Shots: Go to the Shot Editor.
 Add new shots and define their technical specifications (Lens, Angle, Movement).
 4. Visualize with AI:
     *   Click the "Generate Image" button in the Shot Editor.
     *   Enter a prompt describing the shot.
     *   Let Gemini AI generate a visual reference for your storyboard.

+    > Note: You need a valid Google Gemini API key to use the AI features.

-5. Export: Use the Project Settings to export your shot list as a CSV file for your crew.
+6. Export: Use the Project Settings to export your shot list as a CSV file for your crew.

 🤝 Contributing
 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
+2. Create a new branch.
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch.
 5. Open a Pull Request.

 📄 License